PBorocz/coctione_libri/README.md

 Several years ago, our family needed a single place to store links and pdf's of our most commonly cooked recipes (and those we'd /like/ to cook).

 After trying Evernote, Notion and a few others, I picked Raindrop due to its pricing model, simple tagging scheme and multi-platform support.
-However, after a few years, we became "disenchanted" (primarily due to inability to export data that I've already entered!").
+However, after a few years, I became disenchanted (inability to export my own data, ui inconsistencies et cetera).

-Now, how hard could it be to store a set of pdf's with some meta-data with a simple web front-end?
-Thus, "Coctione Libri" (literally "cooking books" in Latin) was developed.
+Now...how hard could it *really* be to store a set of pdf's with some meta-data access through a simple web front-end?
+Thus was `Coctione Libri` (literally *cooking books* in Latin) conceived and developed.

 ## Salient Features: